 To apply online, you will need to create a user account.
 Once you create your user account, you will receive a confirmation email with your registration information.
 You can then proceed to complete you application.
 Completing an online application should take about 15 minutes.

 Applications made direct to CSU are accepted all year round.
 We will determine your eligibility for admission and hold your application for consideration into the next available intake.

 CSU's academic calendar has three sessions - March, July and November.
 CSU courses offered in Australia will be available in these sessions.
-Courses offered at CSU in Ontario or with our international partners may also be offered over three terms - January, May, August.
+Courses offered with our international partners may also be offered over three terms - January, May, August.